hootyhoot/CW2024/README.md

 # Unexpected Problems
 - Resume button issue: Resumes game even after loss screen is shown by one frame at a time.
 Attempted to clear root but issue persists.
 - UserPlane movement issue: Holding left and then right momentarily stops it, and holding down and then up momentarily stops it.
 Adjusted ControlsHandler but issue persists
 - JUnit Test Dependencies: The JUnit testing dependencies were not resolving correctly and the tests could not compile.
+(Fixed by adding the correct dependencies to the pom.xml and module-info files)